Vikram15092001/CODTECH-Task-2/README.md

       Overview of the Student Management System
 Objective:
-The Student Management System (SMS) is designed to efficiently manage student records, including registration, grade calculation, and personal details, using C++.
+The Student Management System is designed to efficiently manage student records, including registration, grade calculation, and personal details, using C++.
 The system provides functionality for adding, editing, and deleting student information, as well as calculating and displaying their grades.

 Key Features:
 Student Registration: